shashi/ArrayMeta.jl/README.md

 ### Already practical things

-Although the prototype works the performance of `@arrayop` is far from optimal.
-These work items mainly deal with the performance:

 - Dispatch to `BLAS.gemm!` where possible.
-- Loop reordering
+- Loop reordering (it does give some improvements although we do blocked iteration)
+- Optimizations for PermuteDimsArray
 - Communication / computation time optimizations in Dagger a la [Tensor Contraction Engine](http://www.csc.lsu.edu/~gb/TCE/)

 ### Researchy things